agarwalsatwik/Physlab/README.md

 # Physlab
-The ultimate Physics library to aid with all kinds of computational processes regarding physics.
+The ultimate Physics library to aid with computational processes regarding physics.